STUDENTS Policy

 District employees are

-prohibited from requiring students to use an identification device that uses
+prohibited from requiring students to use an identification device that uses radio

-trace the location of the student.
-July
+the location of the student.
+July 2014

 STUDENTS Policy